It’s official, remote work is here to stay.

 Well, I know a few things about being a digital nomad.

 I’ve been working fully remote since 2014.
-I’ve lived in eight countries and travelled to over 40 more.
-Now, I’m based in Portugal, where I help remote workers relocate to Europe for second citizenship.
+I’m now based in Portugal, where I help remote workers relocate to Europe for second citizenship.

 What exactly IS a digital nomad – and why become one?